swissquote/crafty/packages/crafty-preset-images/README.md

-This module is a crafty preset to compress images if they're jpg, png, gif or svg
+This module is a crafty preset to compress images if they're webp, jpg, png, gif or svg

 ## Installation